Henry Peter

-Henry Peter (born in 1957), is a French-Swiss lawyer who specialises in corporate law and sports law.
-He is also a full professor of law at the University of Geneva, where he heads a department dedicated to philanthropy.
+Henry Peter (born in 1957), is a Swiss-French lawyer who specialises in corporate law and sports law.
+He is also an honorary professor of law at the University of Geneva, where he headed the multidisciplinary centre dedicated to philanthropy.

 Life

 Henry Peter completed his studies at the University of Geneva, where he obtained a law degree in 1979.
 After an internship at the law firm Brunschwig, Biaggi & Lévy in Geneva between 1979 and 1981 and being admitted to the bar in Geneva, he returned to his alma mater and earned a post-graduate diploma in business law in 1983.

-Having received a grant from the Swiss National Science Foundation, he began a doctoral thesis and spent a year at the Faculty of Law of University of California, Berkeley carrying out research from 1983 to 1984.
+Having received a grant from the Swiss National Science Foundation, he began a doctoral thesis and spent a year at the Faculty of Law of the University of California, Berkeley carrying out research from 1983 to 1984.
 In the summer of 1984, he briefly joined the Carter Ledyard & Milburn law firm in New York City.
 After returning to Switzerland the same year, he became a lawyer in Lugano while simultaneously working on his doctoral thesis, which he defended in 1988 on the subject of "Voidable transfers in groups of companies".

 From 1988 to 2006, he was a partner at Sganzini, Bernasconi, Peter & Gaggini in Lugano.
 He then worked as a senior partner at Peter, Bernasconi & Partners from 2006 to 2009, and then as a senior partner at PSMLaw from 2009 to 2017.
 In 2017, PSMLaw merged with Kellerhals Carrard and Henry Peter became a partner at their Lugano office.

 He specialised in mergers and acquisitions, governance and corporate social responsibility.
-At the same time, he developed expertise in sports law from 1985, initially by working in the field of Formula One as a lawyer for the Ferrari group.
+At the same time, he developed expertise in sports law from 1985, working in the field of Formula One as a lawyer for the Ferrari group.
+Working in particular with Jean Todt, they negotiated Michael Schumacher's joining the team.
 During his career, he has also regularly acted as chair, arbitrator or member of arbitration courts in business or sports law disputes.

 He was involved in the legal treatment of the bankruptcy of the Swissair group, a complex case which gave rise to lengthy proceedings throughout the 2000s.
 He also takes an interest in the social responsibility of companies and international sports federations, and in 2016 he spoke on the subject of the FIFA corruption case and publicly called for a thorough overhaul of the statutes and culture of the football association.

-From 2004 to 2015, he was a member of the Swiss Takeover Board, the Swiss federal authority responsible for the supervision of mergers and acquisitions within the Swiss Financial Market Supervisory Authority.
+From 2004 to 2015, he was a member of the Swiss Takeover Board, the Swiss federal authority responsible for the supervision of mergers and acquisitions appointed by the Swiss Financial Market Supervisory Authority.
 In the same field, since 2007 he is also a member of the Swiss Stock Exchange Sanction Commission and has been a member of the editorial board of Swiss Journal of Business and Financial Market Law.